Schedule Service

 When you get a quote for a new Trane air conditioner, you’ll notice the price reflects more than just the physical unit.
 Several important factors contribute to the final cost, from the size of your home to the complexity of the installation.
 Understanding these components helps you see exactly what you’re paying for: a complete home comfort solution tailored to your needs.
 Let’s break down the four main elements that shape the price of a new Trane system.

-Finding the Right Size for Your Home
+Choosing the Perfect AC Size for Your Home

 Choosing the right size AC unit is the first step, and it’s about more than just square footage.
 A system that’s too small will constantly run without ever cooling your home properly, while one that’s too large will cycle on and off too frequently, wasting energy and failing to dehumidify the air.
 For example, larger homes, especially those over 2,600 square feet, often need a 5-ton unit to provide consistent cooling.
 Getting this right ensures your system runs efficiently for years.
 A professional AC installation always starts with sizing your home correctly to find the perfect fit.